Copyright © 2017 Home Builders Care Foundation, Inc. - a 501 (c) (3) charity affiliated with the Maryland Building Industry Association.

 Holiday Toy Drive

-In mid December at the annual President's Luncheon, members of the Maryland Building Industry Association (MBIA) contribute greatly to the Home Builders Care Foundation's Holiday Toy Collection.
+In mid December at the annual President's Luncheon and at other MIBA Holiday Events, members of the Maryland Building Industry Association (MBIA) contribute greatly to the Home Builders Care Foundation's Holiday Toy Collection.
 At the event, toys, games, clothing and other items are generously donated.

 Past Years Toy Drive Recipient Agencies and Programs

 Grassroots Crisis Intervention

 Prince George's County's Holiday Sharing Program